jcalixte/rnrps/article/article.md

 In this tutorial, I will show you how to create a live game with data updating on multiple devices.

 For this, let's make a game!
 A game where players can fight against each other in live.
 Let's make a live `Rock - Paper - Scissors` game.
+Well, it is already programmed [here](https://github.com/jcalixte/rnrps) so we only see cool stuff 😄.

 This project is a perfect opportunity to see how to build live data syncs in React Native with CouchDb.
 Of course, there are many more use cases with these two technologies but it is a good start.

-In this article, we will dive into a game Rock-Paper-Scissors I created previously, and thanks to CouchDb, we do not need to build any backend!
+Thanks to CouchDb, we do not need to build any backend!
 At the end, we will have a React Native app connected to a local CouchDb database.
-The game is already programmed in a repo I created, so we can focus on the essential parts: the live sync & update on our React component.
+With this game, we can focus on the essential parts: the live sync & update on our React component.
 Feel free to explore components to understand how it is displayed.
+Let's get ready!

 ## 1. Overview